 Some of the technologies used were:

-Vehicles installed with the 3.5-liter V6 engine were longer, while the wheelbase remained unchanged for the regular versions.
+In July 1993, a limited edition, long wheelbase model called the Debonair 150 (as it was extended by 150 mm) was added to the lineup.
+It was only available in a single model with the 3.5-liter V6 engine and the top, Executive III equipment grade.
+The Debonair 150 was discontinued in September 1994, when the ine underwent a gentle update and rearrangement of the lineup.
 As this generation was Mitsubishi's flagship model, the body style that was compliant with Japanese government regulations concerning exterior dimensions and engine displacement was no longer offered.
 The rear suspension was upgraded to a multilink approach.
 Much of the technology installed in this generation Debonair was shared with the GTO/3000GT.

 There were a multitude of trim packages with varying levels of equipment.
 The trim level names started with Executive (I, II, and III), Exceed, Exceed Contega, and Exceed Type A, B, and C. Each model year rearranged the trim level names according to the perceived market conditions.